If you serve on the board of directors of a nonprofit organization, your leadership, vision, and initiative are more important than ever.

 - Diversity, equity, and inclusion.
 2020 surely held a mirror up to our nation to confront our past and the ways racism has been woven into key infrastructures of our society—from healthcare to housing, education to environmental justice.
 It is up to each of us to undo these injustices and create equity, elusive for many for too long.

-What are your organization’s hiring practices?
+What are your nonprofit organization’s hiring practices?
 What about board governance?
-Scroll through your organization’s web site and take a look at the headshots of staff and board members.
+Scroll through your nonprofit organization’s website and take a look at the headshots of staff and board members.
 Do you see diversity in ethnicity, age, gender, and sexual orientation?
 (And if names and photos are missing, consider adding so we know who you are.)

 You may know potential donors.
 Or you may know professionals in positions to sponsor an event or underwrite a program.